Edge of Dock Leveler

-Edge of Dock Levelers (EOD’s) are used as a cheaper alternative to pit-style levelers, while still providing access from a loading dock to the back of a trailer.
-Although they are more expensive than a dockboard, they are fixed to the wall & require only a metal bar or hook to activate the lip & provide access to the trailer.
+Edge of Dock Levelers (EODs) provide a cheaper alternative to pit-style levelers, while still giving access from a loading dock to the back of a trailer.
+Although they are more expensive than a dockboard, they affix to the wall & require only a metal bar or hook to activate the lip & provide access to the trailer.

 EODs are the solution for any of the following loading dock conditions:

-- When the dock area is relatively congested and space in the dock area is limited, because the EOD is mounted to the outside of the dock and is away from traffic during operation and when stored.
+- When the dock area is relatively congested and space in the dock area is limited.
+The EOD mounts to the outside of the dock and keeps away from traffic during operation & when stored.

-- When the trailer heights are within 5 inches above or 5 inches below the dock.
+- When the trailer heights are within 5″ above or 5″ below the dock.
 Captive fleets (all one size trailer) are ideal for an EOD application.

-- When a fixed dock leveler is desired, with a minimum of capital budget.
+- When you prefer a fixed dock leveler, with a minimal capital budget.

 - When an existing truck dock can be reconstructed to accommodate a fixed leveler.

 Customers will be happier in the long run with the bent transition plate scored into their floor.
-Bevel plates commonly get pallets snagged on the leading edge & over time debris will build up under the plate & cause separation from the floor.
-The installation of the bent transition plate is more expensive, however.
+Bevel plates commonly get pallets snagged on the leading edge, and over time debris will build up under the plate & cause separation from the floor.
+The bent transition plate’s installation is more expensive, however.